417-OS-Project/producer-consumer/README.md

 ```
 Additionally, this output will be placed in a text file found in the `report/` directory with a naming convention
 as follows: `{time}-{producers}-{consumers}.txt`

+## Results
+In regards to turnaround time, this problem demonstrates the need for a comparable amount of producers and consumers.
+When the
+number of producers outweighs the consumers, the turnaround time for the producers continues to grow as each thread will have
+to wait in the semaphore queue for longer and longer.
+This is also true in the case of consumers outweighing the producers
+as they will have to wait in their queue for longer and longer and the program continues.